Intel-bigdata/OAP/oap-native-sql/resource/installation.md

 export SPARK_HOME=`pwd`/spark-3.0.0-bin-hadoop2.7
 ```

-## Install by Conda
+## Install arrow 0.17.0 &  Native-SQL

-We have provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md) for more information.
-If you have finished [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md), you needn't  follow the build steps, you can jump to [Configuration](#spark-configurations-for-native-sql-engine).
+We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [Conda-Installation-Guide](../../docs/Conda-Installation-Guide.md) for more information.
+Once finished, you will get arrow 0.17.0 dependencies installed by Conda, and the compiled `spark-columnar-core.jar` will be put into dir `/root/miniconda2/envs/${YOUR_ENV_NAME}/oap_jars/`

+When you finish Conda-Installation-Guide, just jump to [Spark Configurations for Native SQL Engine](#Spark_Configurations_for_Native_SQL_Engine).

+### Manully Install arrow 0.17.0
-## Install arrow 0.17.0 dependencies
+Step 1.
+Install arrow 0.17.0 dependencies
 ```
 git clone https://github.com/apache/arrow && cd arrow & git checkout arrow-0.17.0
 vim ci/conda_env_gandiva.yml